ksgwxfan/hurdat2parser/README.md

 ## Calculation Explanations

 ##### HDP (Hurricane Destruction Potential)
-- values were calculated via squaring max-sustained winds, then summed if winds were >= 64 knots (Hurricane force).
+- values were calculated via squaring max-sustained winds from when the storm was a Hurricane (>= 64kts).
 Furthermore, they were only summed if the observation time was 0Z, 6Z, 12Z, or 18Z.
 This is because each storm should have data entries at these specific times for its life (official report times).
 It is also to avoid inclusion of special entries, such as landfalls.
 This is to keep a more objective standard of space of time.
 According to Bell, the ACE method was an off-shoot of HDP, with the technique being adopted from William M. Gray and colleagues.
 Values are then scaled (except for in rankStorms)
 - *Bell, "Climate Assessment for 1999", Bulletin of the American Meteorological Society, p.S19*

 ##### ACE (Accumulated Cyclone Energy)
 - values were calculated using similar convention as HDP.
-Except values where winds were >= 34kts (TS-force) were used.
+Except values from when the storm was a tropical storm (subtropical included) or a Hurricane.
 Values are then scaled (except for in rankStorms)

 ##### MHDP (Major Hurricane Destruction Potential)
-- This parameter has the same convention as HDP, except only values where the storm met or exceeded Category 3 strength (>= 96kts), were used
+- This parameter has the same convention as HDP, except only values where the storm was a Category 3 Hurricane or greater (strength >= 96kts), were used

 ##### Saffir-Simpson scale (.ss_scale)
 - values are solely based on max-sustained winds at the time of observation.